-At the end of every lesson, a summary of the key points helps with revision and summarising the lesson.
+At the end of every lesson, a

+summary of the key points

+helps with revision and

+summarising the lesson.

+KEY POINTS

+KEY POINTS

 Every lesson has key points that are summarised at the end for students to review and remind themselves of what the highlights of the lesson were.

+Each lesson will have a "Did you know' box prior to conclusion of the

+lesson stating related and interesting facts

+ΑCTIVITY

 Every lesson has an activity which students can conduct in the classroom to make the lesson fun, exciting and memorable.

-The activity helps students better understand the lesson and how to relate to the key points in the lesson.
+ACTIVITY The activity helps students better understand the lesson and how to relate to the key points in the lesson.
+IN SUMMARY